marianfoo/bestofcapjs-website/README.md

 ## Overview

-Here is a diagram that illustrates the architecture of BestOfUI5.
+Here is a diagram that illustrates the architecture of bestofcapjs.

 In short:
-The repository `bestofui5-data` generates the data and serves it to the website, so it is effectively our backend for the website.
+The repository `bestofcapjs-data` generates the data and serves it to the website, so it is effectively our backend for the website.
-In the repository `bestofui5-website` only the frontend is maintained.
+In the repository `bestofcapjs-website` only the frontend is maintained.
 This is generated after each commit in `main` branch.
 ![Best of cap-js Diagramm](img/BestOfUI5_Architecture.png)

 ## Frontend